This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 This content was first published in May 1998 as the Guide to NSW State archives relating to Aboriginal people

-The State Records Authority of New South Wales
+The State Archives and Records Authority of New South Wales

 Sydney NSW, Australia.